BSc(Hons) Games Technology

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Games Technology (with Foundation Year).

 How to apply